Spruce Meadows: Tournaments

 There are six major outdoor tournaments and eight indoor tournaments at Spruce Meadows annually.
 The indoor tournaments are known as the 'Nakoda Series' and are tailored for developing junior/amateur competitors.
 The outdoor tournaments start with the 'Summer Series' a five-week-long tour that comprises the following tournaments: beginning in June with the CSI 'National', the CSI 'Continental', the CSI 'Pan American', and then the CSI 'North American' in July.
 The outdoor season culminates in the CSIO Spruce Meadows 'Masters' Tournament in September.
 Each tournament is well-recognized and attracts a wide array of athletes and their horses from around the world.
 Spruce Meadows was named number one show jumping facility in the world in 2001–02 and 2003–04.

 Spruce Meadows breeds, trains, and sells Hanoverian horses, and holds an annual "Name the Foal" contest, in which three foals are selected to be named by the public.
 The contest is very popular, and when the Canadian Broadcasting Corporation televises the tournaments, each foal from "Name the Foal" is individually profiled.

 Soccer stadium

-A 6,000 seat soccer stadium has been built on the "Meadows on the Green" ring at Spruce Meadows to be the home of Cavalry FC.
-The field will also play host to equestrian events.
+In 2017, the Canadian Premier League (CPL), with plans to begin play in 2019; in May 2018, the CPL announced that the Southern family had been granted a franchise – Cavalry FC – with a 6,000 seat soccer stadium to be built on the "Meadows on the Green" ring at Spruce Meadows.
+The field was designed so as to continue hosting equestrian events as well.
 A 4,500 seat covered grandstand was built on the east side of the stadium, along with 1,500 seats in other areas.
 It was designed to be modular to allow for future growth.
 On May 4, 2019 Cavalry FC officially opened the stadium in its inaugural CPL match, an eventual 2–1 victory over York 9 FC in snowy conditions.